Claude Code Creates a Pile of Unused Helpers

 “Build a date utility module” reads as “build a library of date utilities.”
 Claude builds the library.
 The actual ask might have been “I need formatDateForInvoice.”

-How to spot it: Words like “module,” “library,” “suite,” “set of utilities” in the prompt.
+How to spot it: Words like module, library, suite, or set of utilities in the prompt.
 These authorize plurality.

 Without an explicit “don’t design for future use” rule, Claude’s default is “design for plausible future.”
-YAGNI (You Aren’t Gonna Need It) has to be made an explicit policy, not a culture.
+YAGNI (You Aren’t Gonna Need It) has to be an explicit policy, not an assumed culture.

-date-fns has hundreds of exports.
-Claude saw it and thinks “date utilities means lots of exports.”
-Your project doesn’t need all that — but Claude can’t tell from context.
+date-fns ships hundreds of exports.
+Claude saw it and concludes “date utilities means lots of exports.”
+Your project does not need all that, but Claude cannot tell from context.

-How to spot it: Helpers mirror a popular library’s API.
-Claude pattern-matched, didn’t design for your need.
+How to spot it: The helpers mirror a popular library’s API.
+Claude pattern-matched instead of designing for your need.

 Shortest path to fix

 Ordered by ROI.
-Step 1 + 2 prevent over-engineering before it happens.
+Steps 1 and 2 prevent over-engineering before it happens; Step 3 cleans up what slips through.

 Step 1: Use scope-bounded prompts